-This has allowed real estate prices to rebound so many of these properties that were once “under water”, i.e. owing more than the value of the property, may now have equity in them that should enable many of these people to not only sell their property and payoff their mortgages, but also may be able to walk with some money in their pocket.
+This has allowed real estate prices to rebound so many of these properties that were once “underwater”, i.e. owing more than the value of the property, may now have equity in them that should enable many of these people to not only sell their property and pay off their mortgages but also may be able to walk with some money in their pocket.

-I will try to give a brief synopsis of how they work here, but realize there are many variables involved and you should consult with a real estate specialist to review your specific situation.
-In simplistic form, in a short sale you are essentially working out a deal with the lender to accept less that what is owed on the property in order for the sale of the property to take place.
+I will try to give a brief synopsis of how they work here but realize there are many variables involved and you should consult with a real estate specialist to review your specific situation.
+In simplistic form, in a short sale, you are essentially working out a deal with the lender to accept less than what is owed on the property in order for the sale of the property to take place.

 You would think this would be ample time to work something out between the borrower and the lender, but guess what?
 Most people in this situation simply choose to ignore this and “stick their head in the sand”.
-It is critical that you use this time to remedy your situation, because if you wait until the last minute you will likely be screwed and then your options will really be limited.
+It is critical that you use this time to remedy your situation because if you wait until the last minute you will likely be screwed and then your options will really be limited.